aseigneurin/kafka-streams-scala/README.md

 - Scala lambda expressions can be used directly
 - when aggregating and counting, counts are converted from Java `Long`s to Scala `Long`s
+- when using a `flatMap` operation, this lets you use a Scala `Iterable`
 - `Serde`s (Serializers/Deserializers) can be implicitly found in the scope

 ## Usage